How to Make and Run a Quiz | AhaSlides Help

 Players can play the quiz in teams, rather than individuals.

-Here you can check the box labelled 'Play as teams'.
+Here you can turn on 'Play as teams'.
 Once you've done that, a button will appear inviting you to 'Set up' your teams.

 When you click the 'Set up' button, you will be taken to the 'Team Set Up' menu, where you can do the following...